alexeyev/hogweed-ground-level-view/README.md

 ## Format

 The annotations are provided in COCO format.
-To inspect the annotations manually, please see the jupyter notebook `COCO-formatted-annotations-viewer.ipynb` adapted from the [original Gist](https://gist.github.com/akTwelve/dc79fc8b9ae66828e7c7f648049bc42d) shared by [akTwelve](https://github.com/akTwelve).
+To inspect the annotations manually, please see the Jupyter notebook `COCO-formatted-annotations-viewer.ipynb` adapted from the [original Gist](https://gist.github.com/akTwelve/dc79fc8b9ae66828e7c7f648049bc42d) shared by [akTwelve](https://github.com/akTwelve).

 ## How to cite